 R+Co Dallas Thickening Shampoo

-Hairstylist Bobby Eliot is a fan of R+Co’s thickening shampoo and conditioner because they are made with the vitamin biotin, a popular hair-care ingredient or supplement that Eliot said helps “increase hair strength.”
-Palmetto berry extract also adds body to the strands, according to R+Co, creating a thicker effect.
-The shampoo smells like a mix of cardamom, pineapple, tangerine and bamboo, according to the brand.
+R+Co’s thickening shampoo and conditioner are favorites of hairstylist Bobby Eliot because they are made with the vitamin biotin, a popular hair care ingredient or supplement that helps increase hair strength, says Eliot.
+Palmetto berry extract also adds body to the strands, which creates a thicker effect, according to R+Co, and smells like a mix of cardamom, pineapple, tangerine and bamboo.

 Maxxam Volumizing Shampoo

-Caspara likes this option from Maxxam because it accomplishes exactly what a fine hair shampoo should: It won’t add buildup and instead will “gently cleanse the hair and scalp to promote healthy hair growth,” and “make it appear fuller,” she said.
-Its formula is “not only gentle and free of harsh sulfates, but also nourishes the scalp, improves volume and strengthens the hair by using a soothing kelp extract complex,” she added.
+This Maxxam option accomplishes exactly what a fine hair shampoo should: It won’t add buildup and instead will gently cleanse the hair and scalp to promote healthy hair growth, and make it appear fuller, says Caspara.
+Its formula is “not only gentle and free of harsh sulfates, but also nourishes the scalp, improves volume and strengthens the hair by using a soothing kelp extract complex,” she says.

 Innersense Pure Harmony Hairbath